 PETVIVO HOLDINGS, INC. TO EXHIBIT AT VETERINARY MEETING AND EXPO CONFERENCE IN ORLANDO, FLORIDA

-/EIN News/ -- MINNEAPOLIS, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. (NASDAQ: PETV & PETVW) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals today announced it will be exhibiting at the Veterinary Meeting & Expo Conference from January 14th to January 18th, 2023 at the Orange County Convention Center in Orlando, FL.
+MINNEAPOLIS, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. PETV PETVW))) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals today announced it will be exhibiting at the Veterinary Meeting & Expo Conference from January 14th to January 18th, 2023 at the Orange County Convention Center in Orlando, FL.

 The Company's management is excited to meet with many of the 10,000+ participants to introduce its lead product, Spryng™ with OsteoCushion™ Technology, a veterinary medical device injection of sterilized, naturally-derived hydrogel microparticles that are wet, slippery and spongy used in the management of lameness and other joint related afflictions, such as osteoarthritis.
 VMX is the largest veterinary conference in the United States and plays host to many of the top industry professionals.